 Food Related Health Issues in Dobermans

 Dobermans are susceptible to many health issues.
-While some can't be avoided, there are others that have a direct correlation with the food that they eat.
+While some can't be avoided, there are others that have a direct correlation with the food that they eat, like food allergies.
 You can avoid these problems or alleviate symptoms by sticking with a healthy diet.

 This condition prevents your dog's thyroid glands from producing hormones they need to stay healthy.
 As a result, dogs with hypothyroidism gain weight very easily.
 Even with regular exercise, weight gain will occur.
 To combat this, a diet filled with simple ingredients is best.